Vyral/kathleen-provancher/_posts/2024-10-31-the-benefits-of-using-your-equity-to-make-a-bigger-down-payment.md

 If you can put down 20% or more, you can avoid Private Mortgage Insurance (PMI), which is an added cost many buyers have to pay if their down payment isn’t as large. *Freddie Mac* explains it like [this](https://myhome.freddiemac.com/buying/breaking-down-pmi){: target="_blank" rel="noreferrer noopener"}:

 > *“For homeowners who put less than 20% down, Private Mortgage Insurance or PMI is an added insurance policy for homeowners that protects the lender if you are unable to pay your mortgage.
-It is not the same thing as homeowner's insurance.
-It's a monthly fee, rolled into your mortgage payment, that’s required if you make a down payment less than 20%.”*
+It is not the same thing as homeowner’s insurance.
+It’s a monthly fee, rolled into your mortgage payment, that’s required if you make a down payment less than 20%.”*

 Avoiding PMI means you’ll have one less expense to worry about each month, which is a nice bonus.